wuerbolo/microservice-app-example/README.md

-# Example microservice app

-This is an example of web application comprising of several components communicating to each other.
-In other words, this is an example of microservice app.
-Why is it better than many other examples?
-Well, because these microservices are written in different languages.
-This approach gives you flexibility for running experiments in polyglot environment.

-The app itself is a simple TODO app that additionally authenticates users.
-I planned to add some admin functionality, but decided to cut the scope and add it later if needed.
+# How to instrument a polyglot microservices application with the Elastic APM

+In this blog post we use an example application to demonstrate how to instrument a microservices application using the Elastic APM, with focus on Distributed Tracing.

 ## Components

 1. [Frontend](/frontend) part is a Javascript application, provides UI.
 Created with [VueJS](http://vuejs.org)
-2. [Auth API](/auth-api) is written in Go and provides authorization functionality.
-Generates JWT tokens to be used with other APIs.
+2. [Auth API](/auth-api) is written in Go and provides authorization functionality
 3. [TODOs API](/todos-api) is written with NodeJS, provides CRUD functionality ove user's todo records.
 Also, it logs "create" and "delete" operations to Redis queue, so they can be later processed by [Log Message Processor](/log-message-processor).
 4. [Users API](/users-api) is a Spring Boot project written in Java.
 Provides user profiles.
-Does not provide full CRUD for simplicity, just getting a single user and all users.
 5. [Log Message Processor](/log-message-processor) is a very short queue processor written in Python.
 It's sole purpose is to read messages from Redis queue and print them to stdout

 Take a look at the components diagram that describes them and their interactions.

 ![picture](https://github.com/nephel/microservice-app-example/blob/master/polyglot%20microservices%20app.jpg)

-## Use cases

-- Evaluate various instruments (monitoring, tracing, you name it): how easy they integrate, do they have any bugs with different languages, etc.

 ## Why this fork